 In 2020, it’s time to banish your inner Luddite, face your fears of AI and Big Data, and embrace the opportunities of the digital age.

-Here are 5 reasons why you should consider upskilling for a digital career in 2020.
+Here are 5 reasons why you should consider upskilling for a digital career.

 1. Machines may be coming for your job, but don’t panic… upskill instead